minprog/app-studio/50 Milestones/20 Design document/20 Design Doc.md

 ## Design document

-The format of your design doc is up to you, but it should somehow capture any and all design decisions that you and your partner make before (or while) implementing your app.
+The format of your design doc is up to you, but it should somehow capture any and all design decisions that you make before (or while) implementing your app.
 Reasonable to incude in your design doc might be:

 * a list of database tables and fields (and their types) that you've decided to